1.1.1. User profile

 A “Moderator” designation if you are a YME moderator.

-- () — made more than 50 edits in the old Yandex Map Editor, or 1000 edits in the new Yandex Map Editor.
+- (— made more than 50 edits to the old Yandex Map Editor (1000 edits to the new Yandex Map Editor).

 - The icon displays the interval for the number of corrections: 0-50, 51-100, 101-500, 501-1000, and so on.
 So if two users made 510 and 990 edits respectively, then their profiles will display the same pictograph: “Made more than 500 edits”.

 - — 2 years on Yandex Map Editor.